 Aporia is a fast, easy, and secure way for data science teams to monitor their machine learning models in production.
 With Aporia, teams can build their own customizable monitors in minutes to receive live alerts for early detection of issues like data drift, unexpected bias, data integrity issues, and performance degradation.
 Aporia also has an investigation toolbox to enable further investigation and root cause analysis.
 Learn more about Aporia.

-Aporia now offers an integration with New Relic to provide full model management of the MLOps infrastructure, with customized dashboards within New Relic that show inferences investigation.
+Aporia includes an integration with New Relic to provide full model management of your MLOps infrastructure, with customized dashboards within New Relic that show inferences investigation.